 So if not the refrigerator and not the freezer either, where should you put your K-Cups, so they have an unfettered aroma and flavor?

 That’s simple.
-You want to keep K-Cups somewhere cool and dry where the pods cannot be exposed to direct sunlight.
+You want to keep K-Cups in a cool dry place where the pods cannot be exposed to direct sunlight.

 If you’ve ever kept coffee beans, whether whole or grounded, this recommendation should sound familiar to you.
 It’s the proper way to store coffee, too, after all.